mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 This blog article is split into 3 parts - the first two parts are concerned with building an automated system that predicts a transaction label, i.e. target or not, using the available features, and the evaluation frameworks will help to construct labels given some risk objectives.
 Part 3 is concerned with systems that output probabilities.

 There is a tendency among ML practitioners to default to hard decision systems without really asking if it is the best approach.
-I can only speculate what the reasons may be, but that removes any indication about how likely a class is given an instance, which is often a valuable piece of information in the decision making process.
+I can only speculate what the reasons may be, but that removes any indication about how likely a class is given an instance, which is often a valuable piece of information in the decision-making process.

-It is worth noting that a system may combine hard and soft decisions, for example, a fraud detection application that predicts if a transation is non-fraudulent, fraudulent or to be investigated.
+It is worth noting that a system may combine hard and soft decisions, for example, a fraud detection application that predicts if a transaction is non-fraudulent, fraudulent or to be investigated.
 The 3rd case may correspond to instances with a probability of, say, 0.4 to 0.7, which an analyst manually reviews.
-For more information I would refer to Frank Harrell's blog, e.g. [here](https://www.fharrell.com/post/classification/).
+For more information, jump straight to [part 3]({{ site.baseurl }}{% link _posts/2022-03-02-Decisions-Part-3.markdown %}).

 ### Machine learning with scala